McDamon/dotfiles/README.md

 - `home`: Home-manager configuration
 - `modules`: Modules (with options).
 - `overlay`: Patches and version overrides for some packages.
 Accessible via `nix build`.
-- `pkgs`: My custom packages.
+- `pkgs`: Custom packages.
 Also accessible via `nix build`.
 You can compose these into your own configuration by using my flake's overlay, or consume them through NUR.
 - `templates`: A couple project templates for different languages.
 Accessible via `nix init`.